DALAI-project/Annif_API/README.md

   - pip install annif[omikuji]
   - pip install annif[fasttext]
   - pip install annif[pycld3]
+- NB!
+If you encounter a following error: `RuntimeError: Unsupported compiler -- at least C++11 support is needed!`.
+Then you need to install c++11 library.
+This can be done on ubuntu by running a command `sudo apt install g++`
-- Download precompiled models from https://annif.org/download/models/ (use the versions in folder `finto-ai-2022-11/`)
+- Download precompiled models from https://annif.org/download/models/ (use the versions in folder `finto-ai-2022-11/`) into the created virtual environment folder.
-- Extract the projects and vocabs under `data` folder.
+- Extract the projects and vocabs under `data` folder in the created virtual environment.
+Note that during extraction in the `data/vocabs/` folder, the vocabularies are all named `yso` between all the models.
+This will launch a question during extraction process, that asks whether to overwrite the files.
+As the files in the `yso` folder are the same, you can overwrite them.
+- After the extraction, you need to copy and rename the folders as presented in the folder tree below.
 - Place the `projects.cfg` file included in this repository to your venv root.
 You should now have the following folder structure:
 ```
 ├──annif-venv